 a) The method described in this section is only applicable to tributary areas smaller than 2 Ha.
-For tributary areas exceeding 2 Ha, OSD must be designed using hydrologic and hydraulic analysis an accordance with Section 7Error!
-Reference source not found. of this chapter and Section 6 of C hapter E13.
+For tributary areas exceeding 2 Ha, OSD must be designed using hydrologic and hydraulic analysis an accordance with Section 7 of this chapter and Section 6 of Chapter E13.